by Steve Wolf | Feb 2, 2014 | Business, Health & Wellness, Lifestyle, Mental, Spiritual & Mental, Wellness

 So, just to get a couple of points clear, I’m not saying the resolutions are bullshit or that setting positive intentions are without merit or a waste of time.
 I am simply laying out why they don’t work without action.
 So lets demystify a couple of things.
 New Years is just a day signifying an approximation of the Earth’s orbital period in a given calendar.
 A calendar year in the Gregorian calendar (as well as in the Julian calendar) has either 365 (common years) or 366 (leap years) days.
 The word “year” is also used of periods loosely associated but not strictly identical with either the astronomical or the calendar year, such as the seasonal year, the fiscal year or the academic year, etc. Basically, the earths cycle, so we set our clocks and calendars to it.
 It gives us structure, but I take more like a suggestion, except when it comes to taxes, definitely not a suggestion.

 Nothing really changes.
 Remember Y2K.
-Exactly, everyone thought the millennium was going to be some kindy2k of Apocalyptic event, that the computers would stop working and people would go crazy but it didn’t.
+Exactly, everyone thought the millennium was going to be some kind of Apocalyptic event, that the computers would stop working and people would go crazy but it didn’t.
 We woke up the next day and it was the year 2000 and went on business as usual.
 Then the Mayan Calendar ended in 2012 and there was talk of the end of the world and “the rapture.”
 Yet, nothing happened, time just went on.
 Are you getting the point.
 We put so much significance on things that don’t matter or really affect us personally at all.
 Time only works because we all agree on following it.

 So then, why don’t people follow through on their resolutions or goals they set?
 That’s the million dollar question, and when I have been asked to answer this before usually people never like my answer.
 Here it is, People don’t follow through on the goals they set because they didn’t want them that bad.
 You probably wanted to hear me say some Freudian answer that place the blame on a persons up-bringing or the fact that their parents didn’t encourage them enough.
 Maybe it would make you feel better if I told you that the economy, or the negativity in the media is the problem for people’s lack of accomplishments.
 The bottom line is that people let their dreams go to shit because they realized the work and sacrifice that would have to ensue to achieve them, got scared, and walked away.
 It’s the idea that it’s safer to keep that status-quo, then to push forward in to new frontiers.
 Fear of the unknown is a powerful force for those who have never ventured in to the unknown, but for people like me it’s the complete opposite.